Meghan Duggan: International play

 Duggan's first International Ice Hockey Federation (IIHF) tournament with the American senior women's team was the 2007 IIHF Women's World Championship held in Manitoba, Canada.
 Duggan recorded a single assist for the Americans at the tournament, as they took home the silver medal.
 At the 2009 tournament, the American team captured its second straight gold medal by defeating Canada in the final.
 Duggan scored two goals in the tournament, finishing tenth on the American team in scoring.

 Duggan was chosen to the 2010 US Olympic team.
 At the Olympics, Duggan played mainly with Gigi Marvin and Natalie Darwitz.
 She finished the tournament with four goals, as the American team captured the silver medal.
 At the 2011 IIHF Women's World Championship, Meghan Duggan was among the tournament's top five scorers.
 Duggan was fifth with seven points (four goals, three assists).

 Duggan captained the Team USA women's hockey team in the 2014 Olympics, once again losing to Canada.
 On March 15, 2017, players for the U.S. women's ice hockey team, led by Duggan, announced that they would boycott the 2017 World Championship over inequitable support and conditions for women's ice hockey unless concessions were made by USA Hockey.
 On March 28 USA Hockey agreed to the players demands and Duggan led Team USA to a gold medal win at the tournament.
 They would finally win Olympic gold at the 2018 Olympics, defeating Canada in a shootout, with Duggan again serving as captain.

 Duggan announced her retirement from professional hockey on October 13, 2020 at age 33.

 Administrative career

 On May 19, 2021, the New Jersey Devils of the National Hockey League (NHL) announced that Duggan had been appointed manager of player development, a new role within the franchise's hockey operations department.
 On May 31, 2022, she was promoted to director of player development.
 Ahead of the 2024–25 season, the Professional Women's Hockey League (PWHL) named Duggan a special consultant to hockey operations.

+On May 22, 2026, Duggan was announced as the inaugural general manager for PWHL Hamilton of the Professional Women's Hockey League.